Posted on 28th October 2019

 - Funeral for a Friend

-In early 17th century England, whereas Catholics were feared because they were the perceived enemy of the reforming Protestant faith another religious group the Anabaptists were held in equal fear.
+In early 17th century England, whereas Catholics were feared because they were the perceived enemy of the Protestants another religious group the Anabaptists were held in equal fear.

 To the right and more conservative were the orthodox but radicals who identified more with the Catholic church and its structure.
 They merely disagreed with how the Gospels should be lived in everyday life.
 To the left were the radicals who embraced the reforming theology of Protestantism.
 They created a culture for wanting to tear the whole church system down and rebuilding it from scratch.